tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 #### Cutset Conditioning

+Removing a part of the problem, then remerging it later

 1. Pick a subset of nodes (**cycle cutset**) such that their removal produces a tree
 2. For all solutions of the slimmed tree
 	1. Perform constraint propagation on the cutset